MongoDB: The Powerhouse Behind Personalized, Reliable and Fast Web Experiences

 Speed – more accurately described as responsiveness – is the round trip time (RTT) for a page request to be fulfilled for a user.

 “Distributed architecture” refers to the ability of the application to facilitate load distribution, which drives quicker responsiveness.
 Traditional systems are great at distributing the load of reads but are not so great at distributing writes.
 MongoDB uses the database partitioning technique called “sharding,” which provides the ability to split the data sets across instances and assign a “primary” instance for a specific shard.

 The most common use cases involve global applications requiring global reads and local writes for high responsiveness or multiple business units using a shared infrastructure.
 If the architecture is distributed regionally, the shard specific to a region exists in a data center near that region, and the writes are performed locally (“local writes”).
 This provides better response times than configuring a database so that writes must travel from one region to another far away (such as writing from North America to Asia).

 MongoDB provides a stable foundation for business-critical, high-traffic sites that cannot afford slower speeds.
 Lack of responsiveness will ruin the user experience, increase bounce rates and decrease time on site, thereby costing revenue and reflecting poorly on a brand.

 Get the Most Out of Sitecore, AEM and Other WCM Systems With MongoDB

 The best CMS architecture in the world cannot accomplish much if your site crashes, lags or offers an unremarkable, generic experience.

-TechAspect has the experience implementing highly available, distributed MongoDB architectures for some of the world’s best CMS solutions such as Sitecore 8+ and AEM 6+.
-If you would like further information, contact us and we’ll be happy to show you how to build a powerful CMS experience using MongoDB.
+Contact us today for help if your organization needs assistance implementing highly available, distributed MongoDB architectures for some of the world’s best CMS solutions such as Sitecore 8+ and AEM 6+.